"On time" vs. "In time": What's the difference? (includes practice questions)

 "All things are revealed in time."

 Are these phrases clearer for you now?
 I hope so!
-Both "on time" and "in time" will be covered in my upcoming book, 300 Practical English Words & Phrases, which will be available for purchase in a few weeks.
+Both "on time" and "in time" are covered in my book, 300 Practical English Words & Phrases.

 To help you practice using these phrases, complete the following sentences with your own ideas: